yogthos/clj-rss/README.md

 If you need to get the data in a structured format, use `channel` instead.

+The project works with babashka so you can generate rss feeds as a script.
+See examples/babashka directory.

 ### Examples

 Creating a channel with some items: